 Fatigue.
 Decreased stamina on walks or while playing is often misinterpreted as a sign of old age.
 There may be several explanations for diminished stamina, including metabolic diseases such as hypothyroidism or heart disease.
 Your veterinarian will need to examine your dog to determine the cause.
-However, pain - particularly from chronic changes caused by conditions such as osteoarthritis (OA) - must be considered in this scenario.
+However, pain, particularly from chronic changes caused by conditions such as osteoarthritis (OA), must be considered in this scenario.
 Often, once a dog’s pain is treated, the owners notice a return to activities previously abandoned and generally higher energy levels.
 In other words, owners do not realize that their pet was in pain until the pain is taken away.

+Reluctance to be picked up.
+Little dogs, especially dogs that are long and low to the ground, may present their pain by resisting efforts to pick them up.
+The upward pressure of our hands around their bodies can set off a pain flare if they are experiencing back pain.
+If your small dog begins to object to being picked up, schedule an appointment with your veterinarian to look into this.
 Reluctance to be touched in certain areas.
-A dog with no pain issues should cheerfully accept handling of all body parts.
-You should be able to touch all along the back, including the sides and top of the back; the bottom-most area of the torso (the area where the ribcage ends, and the lower back begins); and the area of the ’waist’ between the ribs and pelvis.
+A dog with no pain issues should cheerfully accept the handling of all body parts.
+You should be able to touch all along the back, including the sides and top of the back, the bottom-most area of the torso (the area where the ribcage ends, and the lower back begins), and the area of the ’waist’ between the ribs and pelvis.
 You should also be able to touch the area around the tail base without your dog being bothered.

 In addition to the body, you should be able to handle all four limbs, including the toes, the feet, and the joints of the front and rear legs, without your dog reacting.
 If you want to test your dog's comfort level by handling the feet and legs, you will have the best success if your dog is reclining rather than standing.